he15enbug/security-labs/SEED-Lab/Network/Mitnick/Mitnick.md

 ## Task 1: Simulated SYN flooding
 - the OS at the time of Mitnick Attack were vulnerable to SYN flooding attacks, which could mute the target machine or even shut it down.
 However, SYN flooding can no longer cause such a damage for modern OSes
 - simulate this effect by manually stop the trusted server container, but that is not enough.
-When XT receives a SYN packet from the trusted server, it will respond with a SYN+ACK packet, before sending out this packet, it needs to know the MAC address of the trusted server, it will first check the ARP cache, if there is no entry for the trusted server, it will broadcast an ARP request asking for the MAC address.
+When XT receives an SYN packet from the trusted server, it will respond with an SYN+ACK packet, before sending out this packet, it needs to know the MAC address of the trusted server, it will first check the ARP cache, if there is no entry for the trusted server, it will broadcast an ARP request asking for the MAC address.
 Since the trusted server has been muted, no one is going to answer the ARP request, hence X-Terminal cannot send out the response, and the TCP connection will not be established
 - in the real attack, the trusted server's MAC address was actually in XT's ARP cache, even if it was not, before silencing the trusted server, we could simply spoof an ICMP echo request from the trusted server to XT, that would trigger XT to reply to the server, and hence would get the server's MAC and save it to its cache
 - to simplify the task, before stopping the trusted server, we will simply ping it from XT once, and use `arp -n` to check and ensure that the MAC address is in the cache, however, the OS may delete it if the OS fail to reach a destination using the cached MAC address.
 To simplify the attack, we can use `arp -s 10.9.0.6 02:42:0a:09:00:06` to add an entry to XT's ARP cache permanently
     ```